 Introductions: Introductions by attendees.
 Attendance list on file.

-Adoption of Consent Agenda: Minutes from the June 6, 2018 Committee Meeting and the Treasurer’s Report ending July 9, 2018 were presented for approval.
-A motion to accept by Nathan West was 2nd by Bill Scott and passed unanimously.
+Adoption of Consent Agenda: Minutes from the September 5, 2018 Committee Meeting and the Treasurer’s Report ending August 30, 2018 were presented for approval.
+A motion to accept the Consent Agenda was made by Nathan West, was seconded by Fred Hoerr, and passed unanimously.

-There being no further business it was moved by Bill Scott and seconded by Nathan West to adjourn the meeting at 8:30 PM.
+Adjourn: There being no further business it was moved by Dan Smith, and seconded by Nathan West to adjourn the meeting at 8:59 PM.
 The motion passed unanimously.